Step 5: Prepare for your hearing

 Virtual hearings

-If your hearing is virtual, read Quick tips to prepare for your virtual hearing at the IRB to learn more.
-The guide explains the technical requirements and gives you instructions and tips on what to do or not do during your hearing.
+If your hearing is virtual, consult Hearings at the IRB to learn more.
+You will find guides that explain the technical requirements and give you instructions and tips on what to do or not do during your hearing.

 Witnesses

+Witnesses can be helpful to your case.
+Their testimony should focus on what you need to prove to win your appeal.
 Anyone who testifies at the hearing (including you) must be listed as a witness.
-Complete and send your list of witnesses no later than 30 days before the hearing.
+Complete and send us your list of witnesses form no later than 30 days before the hearing.
 It helps the IAD to plan your hearing by telling us:

 • the name of each witness